 Unattended Baggage | Suitcase, Timer, Accelerometer | Jack Williams | 2017

 I began to think about our relationship to monuments and what they tell us about time.
-About the way that monuments tell you exactly how the space that they occupy has been used for a specific amount of time, and the way ideology is manifested and maintained by that action.
+About the way that monuments tell you exactly how the space that they occupy has been used (for that specific amount of time), and the way ideology is manifested and maintained by that action.
 I began to think about the baggage that we carry with us, and the things around us that never move.
-This sculpture was created through a collaboration with my friend (a talented artist, computer scientist, and engineer) Jack Doerner.
+The transience of some bodies, and the permanence of others.